 Favorite spot for drinks.

-While my neighbourhood isn't like the cool pockets of Paris that are packed with plenty of trendy places for drinks, what it does have is some worthwhile historical watering holes.
-One of my favourite historical stops for a cocktail is Rosebud, where bartenders and waiters in crisp white jackets serve old school classics.
-Back in the day, it was a favourite gathering point for the intellectuals like Simone de Beauvoir and Sartre.
+While my neighborhood isn't like the cool pockets of Paris that are packed with plenty of trendy places for drinks, what it does have is some worthwhile historical watering holes.
+One of my favorite historical stops for a cocktail is Rosebud, where bartenders and waiters in crisp white jackets serve old-school classics.
+Back in the day, it was a favorite gathering point for the intellectuals like Simone de Beauvoir and Sartre.

 Favorite local hangout.